andreoliwa/logseq-doctor/docs/readme.md

 ## Quick start

-Type `lsd` (the Go executable) without arguments to check the current commands and options:
+Type `lqd` (the Go executable) without arguments to check the current commands and options:

-    Logseq Doctor (Go) heals your Markdown files for Logseq.
+    Logseq Doctor heals your Markdown files for Logseq.

     Convert flat Markdown to Logseq outline, clean up Markdown, prevent invalid content, and more stuff to come.

-    "lsdpy" is the CLI tool originally written in Python; "lsd" is the Go version.
+    "lqdpy" is the CLI tool originally written in Python; "lqd" is the Go version.
     The intention is to slowly convert everything to Go.

     Usage:
-    lsd [command]
+    lqd [command]

     Available Commands:
     backlog     Aggregate tasks from multiple pages into a unified backlog